mortela4/random_notes/py_best_practices.md

 A basic TOML (or YAML) docker-compose specification file is typically given in combination with a Dockerfile, unless a Dockerfile-only basic setup is given.

-Use 'docker ps' after startup of Dockerfile to see details like ID, hostname and assigned IP-address .
+Use 'docker ps' after startup of Dockerfile to see details like ID, hostname and assigned IP-address.

 ### TAR-archives
+Rarely used anymore.
+A Python-sourcetree is expanded from a tarball into a in-memory virtual filesystem.
+The application then runs from there, and can refer to files both in this virtual filesystem as well as others.

 ### PyInstaller-deployment